Ancient Egyptian race controversy: Tutankhamun

 Terry Garcia, National Geographics executive vice president for mission programs, said, in response to some of those protesting against the Tutankhamun reconstruction: The big variable is skin tone.
 North Africans, we know today, had a range of skin tones, from light to dark.
 In this case, we selected a medium skin tone, and we say, quite up front, 'This is midrange.'
 We will never know for sure what his exact skin tone was or the color of his eyes with 100% certainty....
 Maybe in the future, people will come to a different conclusion.

 When pressed on the issue by American activists in September 2007, the Secretary General of the Egyptian Supreme Council of Antiquities, Zahi Hawass stated "Tutankhamun was not black."

 In a November 2007 publication of Ancient Egypt magazine, Hawass asserted that none of the facial reconstructions resemble Tut and that, in his opinion, the most accurate representation of the boy king is the mask from his tomb.
-The Discovery Channel commissioned a facial reconstruction of Tutankhamun, based on CT scans of a model of his skull, back in 2002.
+In 2002, Atlantic Productions commissioned a facial reconstruction of Tutankhamun for a Channel 5 documentary, utilizing X-rays from the 1960s to create a virtual skull and a physical replica.

 Stuart Tyson Smith, Egyptologist and professor of anthropology at University of California, Santa Barbara, in 2008 expressed criticism of the forensic reconstruction in a journal review, noting that "Tutankhamun's face" was "very light-skinned" which reflected a "bias" among media outlets.
 He further added that "Egyptologists have been strangely reluctant to admit that the ancient Egyptians were rather dark-skinned Africans, especially the farther south one goes".

 In 2011, the genomics company iGENEA launched a Tutankhamun DNA project based on genetic markers that it indicated it had culled from a Discovery Channel special on the pharaoh.
 According to the firm, the microsatellite data suggested that Tutankhamun belonged to the haplogroup R1b1a2, the most common paternal clade among males in Western Europe.
 Carsten Pusch and Albert Zink, who led the unit that had extracted Tutankhamun's DNA, chided iGENEA for not liaising with them before establishing the project.
 After examining the footage, they also concluded that the methodology the company used was unscientific with Putsch calling them "simply impossible".